syncfusion-content/maui-docs/MAUI/Range-Selector/events-and-commands.md

 ### Drag completed command parameter

-The `DragCompletedCommandParameter` will be executed when the user completed moving the thumb.
+The `DragCompletedCommandParameter` will be executed when the user completes moving the thumb.

 {% tabs %}